drfrostongithub/save-the-icecaps/INSTRUCTIONS.md

 ---

+We hope this task is entertaining and straightforward for you.
+Please set aside, at most, around two hours of your time to complete it.

-This is a code test built to help us learn about your skills with:
+This code test is built to help us learn about your skills with:

 - HTML DOM, accessibility, and semantics
 - Javascript API familiarity